AresMUSH/aresmush/game/plugins/ranks/help/index.md

 ---
 # Ranks

 Ranks are used in military or paramiltary organizations.
-The Ares ranks system differentiates ranks by groups (see help groups).
+The Ares ranks system differentiates ranks by groups (see [Groups](/help/demographics/groups)).

 ## Quick Reference